Chronically Awesome News You Can Use

 Are you looking for current health topics?
 Do you need tips and how to’s about chronic illness and general health that don’t fall into a specific condition’s category?
+What is going on at The Chronically Awesome Foundation?
 That is where the News You Can Use comes in.

 Chronically Awesome’s News You Can Use is a regular publication containing topical information about a broad range of subjects important to the health community.
 You can find the news on any of our social media channels, or you can look here for something you may have missed or need to send to a friend or loved one.

 On February 21st, 2017, The City of Laguna Niguel presented The Chronically Awesome Foundation, for NORD, a proclamation declaring February 28, 2017, Rare Disease Day in the city.
 Learn more about Rare Disease Day and this important and special honor.

 Why have all of your #ChronicallyAwesome friends been posting pictures of themselves doing good things and challenging their friends to do the same?
 It is called the #BornToBeGood Challenge, and while it is nothing like the Ice Bucket Challenge, it is intended to make you feel good, and here is why.